 Each unit includes one-half warrant.
-Each full warrant grants the right to purchase a share of the Company's common stock and, as of June 30, 2014, there were warrants to purchase 449,817 shares of common stock outstanding.
-The warrants issued with the original Series D offering will be exercisable by the holders at any time on or after the issuance date of the warrants through and including October 1, 2014.
-The warrants issued with the follow-on Series D offering will be exercisable by the holders at any time on or after the issuance date of the warrants through and including one year from their respective issuance dates.
+Each full warrant grants the right to purchase a share of the Company's common stock and, as of September 30, 2014, there were warrants to purchase 449,817 shares of common stock outstanding.
+On September 30, 2014, the Board of Directors authorized extending the expiration date of the warrants outstanding issued in the Series D Preferred offering to October 1, 2015.
+Except as so extended all other provisions of the warrants have not been altered or otherwise amended.
+A deemed dividend of \$26,832 for this extension of the warrant expiration dates was calculated using the Black-Scholes option-pricing model.

 In addition, the Company agreed to use its best efforts to register the shares underlying the warrants issued in the follow-on Series D preferred stock offering and the original Series D preferred stock offering.
-The Company intends to file the registration statement not later than 90 days following the completion of the offering, May 30, 2014, and will use its best efforts to maintain the effectiveness of the registration statement for the investors in this and the prior offering through December 31, 2015.
+The Company failed to file the registration statement within the required 90-day period following the completion of the offering on May 30, 2014.